ClimbingLeo/chenyuyan.github.io/index.md

 I received BS degree with Electrical Engineering and Automation (GPA: 3.7, 1/91) from [Northwestern Polytechnical University(NPU)](http://zdhxy.nwpu.edu.cn/English/English/Home.htm) in People Republic of China(PRC) in June 2016 and the topic of thesis is "Design of large scale Lithium-ion battery stack management system based on ARM".
 I received MS degree with Electrical Engineering (GPA: 3.7, 2/51) from [Xi'an Jiaotong University(XJTU)](http://ee.xjtu.edu.cn/English_Version1/home.htm) in PRC in June 2019 and the topic of thesis is "Research on Electrical Breakdown Property of Polypropylene Nanocomposite Dielectric Modulated by Charge Transport and Molecular Displacement".

 During master's study,  I was in Prof. [Shengtao Li](http://gr.xjtu.edu.cn/web/sli/23;jsessionid=3EE36B730115F7EC2AB0CDF2C0723015)'s group and my  research focused on high voltage electric transmission, electrical property of nanocomposite  and charge transport modeling calculation.
-In the past 3 years, I have a relatively good understanding of high voltage transmission, electrical material (especially nano material and device) fabrication, characterization and testing, data processing, as well as modeling calculation.
+In the past 3 years, I have a relatively good understanding of high voltage transmission, electrical material (especially nano material and device) fabrication, characterization and testing, charge transport modeling and numerical calculation.
 Under my prof. [Daomin Min](http://gr.xjtu.edu.cn/web/sli/22)'s guidance, I gradually formulated ability to deal with academic research and got a deeper insight towards the electrical engineering.
 During this period, I was involved in 3 projects and have 15 papers published.

 ## Publications